 Do you take full advantage of feeling good?

 Enjoy your pain-free time and pay it forward.
-Help others with RA who may not be feeling so good.
-Or return a favor to friends or family members who helped you out on your bad days.
-Or attend a local arthritis support group to give hope to others.
+Help others with RA who aren't feeling as well.
+Return a favor to friends or family members who helped you out on your bad days.
+Or go to a meeting of a local arthritis support group to give hope to others.

 It's great that you feel good.
 Make the most of it, and be sure to pace yourself and get enough rest.